statecharts/statecharts.github.io/fizzbuzz-actions-internal-events.md

-# FizzBuzz with Actions and guards
+# FizzBuzz with actions and internal events

 FizzBuzz is a programming puzzle, easily solvable using a simple for-loop.
 For the purpose of this article, the puzzle has been described in terms of an event driven system, so that we can explore some statechart concepts.
 See [FizzBuzz](fizzbuzz.html) for an explanatory introduction.